Douglas Simpson

-Douglas Simpson (born 15 May 1982 in Glasgow) is a field hockey player from Scotland.
+Douglas Simpson (born 15 May 1982) is a former field hockey player from Scotland.

+Biography

 Simpson started his career at Stepps HC before moving to Western Wildcats in 2002.
 Simpson enjoyed a free-scoring partnership with Scott McCartney for some years.

 His predatory skills are also shown off to great effect indoors, where he has also picked up caps.
-A career highlight was selection for the 2006 Commonwealth Games in Melbourne, along with teammates Dunlop, David Mansouri and Graham Moodie.
+A career highlight was selection for Scotland Commonwealth Games team for the 2006 Commonwealth Games in Melbourne, along with teammates Graham Dunlop and David Mansouri.